 There is no age requirement to snorkel or skin dive.
-And if you are planning any kind of dive trip to well-known reef or other dive locations, there are always great opportunities to snorkel.
+And if you are planning any kind of dive trip to a well-known reef or other dive locations, there are always great opportunities to snorkel.
 The key to getting your kids to have fun with snorkeling or skin diving is to build their confidence and get comfortable with the equipment.

 The best place to do this is in the bathtub believe it or not.
 Kids will get a kick out of this and have an opportunity to get used to the feel of the mask on their faces and how to breathe through the snorkel.
 Then once you arrive at your dive destination, take a few spins in the hotel pool first.
-Again the pool will afford a great opportunity to raise your kid’s confidence level, in a clear fear- free environment.
-Kids will feel safer snorkelling in a pool where there are no waves, there are walls for boundaries, and no fear of what may be “lurking” below them.
+Again the pool will afford a great opportunity to raise your kid’s confidence level, in a clear fear-free environment.
+Kids will feel safer snorkeling in a pool where there are no waves, there are walls for boundaries, and no fear of what may be “lurking” below them.

 Into the Blue

-Once you get out into the open water with your now proud skin diver, still select a site for snorkelling that is calm, with minimal waves.
+Once you get out into the open water with your now proud skin diver, still select a site for snorkeling that is calm, with minimal waves.
 For the young snorkelers even who may be strong swimmers, it is a good idea to have them use water wings or other floatation devices, this way they are not using up too much of their energy just staying afloat on the surface before they slide under for a dive.